tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 We examined how defer calls are translated to machine code, and how defers are created, scheduled and executed.

-Finally, we ran a few benchmarks to see the overhead of defers; on a 64-bit system you can fit ~480k "empty" defers per goroutine.
+Finally, we ran a few benchmarks to see the overhead of defers; on a 64-bit system you can fit ~480k "empty" defers per stack frame.
 Honestly it's a little unlikely that they'll be causing any performance headaches on their own.

 I hope you learned something new, and have some waypoints in order to poke into the code of the Go language itself.